RadishSystems/choiceview-connect-integration/connect/Lambda_Parameters.md

     The request does not start the session.
 For the session to start, the caller must start a ChoiceView client using the same phone number that was used to call the Connect instance.
     The url sent in the text message will automatically start the client with the caller's phone number when clicked.

-If the Choiceview session create request is successfully sent to the ChoiceView server, the Lambda returns a success indication.
+If the ChoiceView session create request is successfully sent to the ChoiceView server, the Lambda returns a success indication.

 After requesting the session start, the caller has approximately 2 minutes to start the ChoiceView client.
 If the client does not connect to the ChoiceView server after 2 minutes, the server ends the session.
 The contact flow must check the session status to determine when the caller has connected to the server.
 This is done by calling the **QuerySession** action.